sjurba/rebase-editor/README.md

 ### Architecture/Code map
 - `index.js` - bootstrap app.
 Simple and only tested manually.
-- `main.js` - glues the app togheter.
+- `main.js` - glues the app together.
 - `rebase-file.js` - reads and write state from a rebase file.
  - `key-binding.js` - defines default key bindings.
  - `reducer.js` - a redux-inspired reducer.
 A pure function that takes the old state and an key action and returns a new state object.
 Remember that the state is immutable (although not enforced).